esper-io/dev-docs/docs/home/console.md

 Wiping the device will bring it back to its original factory settings so the device can be freshly configured, and the device will be removed from the Esper Cloud.

+From Device settings:

+From Group settings:

+From List View actions:

 ***Tip: If the device user executes a factory reset directly on the device, the device will still appear in your Esper Endpoint as an offline device.
-If you re-provision the same device on your Esper Endpoint, it will keep the same Device ID but you will need to re-enter the custom alias and any tags you previously added for the device.***
+If you re-provision the same device on your Esper Endpoint, it will keep the same Device ID, but you will need to re-enter the custom alias and any tags you previously added for the device.***

 **Device Mode**